sittimunirahar/nlp-training/README.md

 # nlp-training

-This repository is for training purpose of "NLP Training: using spaCy for NER and Text Categorization"
+This repository is for training purpose of __"NLP with spaCy: SpaCy for Named Entity Recognition & Text Categorization"__

 __Trainer:__ Mrs. Sitti Munirah bt Abdul Razak
 <br>__Date:__ 5th December 2019 (Thursday)